 Ever notice your child always wants what they can’t have?
 Heck…adults are like this too.
 If your kids never, ever see dessert (or “treat” foods) present or accessible in the house…you better bet they’ll go crazy when they do finally run into it outside of the home, and they wouldn’t have had any practice handling it and eating it mindfully.

 Dessert doesn’t have to be something that is labeled as a bad food, or a forbidden food item.
 If your family chooses to serve it, then serving it regularly may be helpful in ensuring your child builds that healthy relationship with food we always aim for!
 Regularly is a loose and subjective term.
-For some families, this could mean 1-2 x/week.
-For other families who have always had dessert growing up, maybe 3-4x/week is better.
+For some families, this could mean 1-2 times/week.
+For other families who have always had dessert growing up, maybe 3-4 times/week is better.
 For others, it could mean once every couple of weeks.
 Whatever the right amount may be for you and your family, following a structure of when you’ll be serving it is really helpful so your child can expect it will come around in the meal plan rotation.
 This helps them to feel confident that they will have access to it without having to go crazy binging on it when they encounter it outside of the home!